Canada's Ontario province announces curbs to prevent spread of Omicron 'tsunami' | Health

 Canada's Ontario province announces curbs to prevent spread of Omicron 'tsunami'

+Staff absenteeism is expected to rise and affect operations in workplaces across Ontario due to Omicron infection and exposure, including in hospitals and schools, the province said.
+"We face a tsunami of new cases in the days and weeks ahead," Ontario Premier Doug Ford said in a press briefing on Monday.

-Canada's Ontario province announced restrictions to curb the spread of the coronavirus as officials warned of a "tsunami" of new COVID-19 cases in the days and weeks ahead due to the Omicron variant.
+Canada's Ontario province on Monday announced restrictions to curb the spread of the coronavirus as officials warned of a "tsunami" of new COVID-19 cases in the days and weeks ahead due to the Omicron variant.
+All publicly funded and private schools will move to remote learning starting on Wednesday until at least Jan.
+17, Canada's most populous province said.

-Starting June 5, students will pivot to remote learning, the provincial government said.
-Retail settings, including shopping malls, will be permitted at 50% capacity while outdoor services will be limited to a number of people that can maintain 2 metres of physical distance, the province said on Monday.
+Retail settings, including shopping malls, will be permitted at 50% capacity, the province said.
+Capacity at indoor weddings, funerals, and religious services, rites and ceremonies will be limited to 50% capacity of the particular room, while outdoor services were going to be limited to the number of people that can maintain 2 meters (6 feet) of physical distance.

+The restrictions will take effect for at least 21 days.
+Staff absenteeism is expected to rise and affect operations in workplaces across Ontario due to Omicron infection and exposure, including in hospitals and schools, the province said.

+"We face a tsunami of new cases in the days and weeks ahead," Ontario Premier Doug Ford said in a press briefing on Monday.
+"Now we are bracing for impact," he added.
+Among the other measures announced on Monday were closing indoor dining at restaurants and bars; closing indoor concert venues, theaters and cinemas; and shutting indoor sport and recreational fitness facilities including gyms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)